Russia, Belarus Winter Paralympians spared as sport extends sanctions | Sports-Games

 The International Olympic Committee (IOC) has not made a commitment to lift sanctions on Russia in case of a ceasefire or peace deal, but Russian and Belarusian territories have been removed from the European tender for Olympic broadcast rights.
 Since the start of what Russian President Vladimir Putin has called "a special military operation" last week, Russian and Belarusian teams and athletes have been frozen out from international sporting competitions.

-Motorsport's governing body FIA had said Russian and Belarusian drivers could still take part in its competitions in a neutral capacity but Motorsport UK banned licence holders from both countries from racing in Britain.
-That decision will affect Formula One driver Nikita Mazepin who will not be able to race for the Haas F1 team in the British Grand Prix on his Russian licence.
+Motorsport's governing body FIA had said Russian and Belarusian drivers could still take part in its competitions in a neutral capacity but Motorsport UK banned license holders from both countries from racing in Britain.
+That decision will affect Formula One driver Nikita Mazepin who will not be able to race for the Haas F1 Team in the British Grand Prix on his Russian license.

-The Sports Business Journal reported that the National Basketball Association (NBA) had suspended its business activities in Russia.
-Citing a source, it added that the suspension included activities related to content distribution like digital and broadcast, with no timeline for a resumption.
+A spokesman for the National Basketball Association (NBA) told Reuters via email that the league had suspended its business activities in Russia.

-The NBA did not immediately respond to a Reuters request for comment.
 RUSSIAN OLIGARCHS TARGETED

-Russian companies have also had sporting organisations cut ties with them, Premier League club Everton being the latest to suspend their partnership with three Russian companies - USM Holdings, MegaFon and Yota.
+Russian companies have also had sporting organizations cut ties with them, Premier League club Everton being the latest to suspend their partnership with three Russian companies - USM Holdings, MegaFon, and Yota.
 All three companies are linked to billionaire and oligarch Alisher Usmanov, who was sanctioned by the European Union over Russia's invasion of Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)